 Good On You is all about rewarding responsible fashion brands, over those that aren’t.
 The app lets you discover ethical brands and compare ratings across their impacts on people, the planet and animals.

-The simple rating system is based on the hard work and research of the Good On You team, and helps us as consumers to make good choices.
+The simple rating system is based on the hard work and research of the Good On You team, and helps us as consumers impact modern slavery by making good choices.

 As a consumer, our strongest power is often the power of choice – and there is an app that helps you use it!

-While businesses and consumers can do their part, this is not enough to make a widespread change.
+While businesses and consumers can do their part to impact modern slavery, this is not enough to make a widespread change.

 Sometimes, the law needs to step in.